yinyin333333/d2rmm/README.md

-# Diablo II: Resurrected Mod Manager
+# Diablo II: Resurrected Mod Manager for D2RLoader

-D2RMM is a mod manager for Diablo II: Resurrected.
+D2RMM Custom is a mod manager for Diablo II: Resurrected with D2RLoader.

-See the [Nexus page](https://www.nexusmods.com/diablo2resurrected/mods/169) for a full description.
+This is a separately maintained project from the original D2RMM.
+It remains compatible with the standard retail D2RMM workflow, while also providing compatibility and optimizations for D2RLoader-based setups, including TCP play.

+## Usage

+1. Click the **D2RLoader** button in the top menu.
+D2RLoader will be installed automatically.
+2. Install any required MPQ files or mods written for the original D2RMM in the usual way.
+3. Click **Install Mods**, then click **Run D2R**.
+The game will launch through D2RLoader.
+4. To change D2RLoader options, open **Settings** and edit the D2RLoader TOML configuration values.
+5. To run the original D2R without D2RLoader, disable the **D2RLoader**
+   checkbox in **Settings**.

+## D2RLoader Plugins

+D2RLoader plugins are generally distributed as DLL and JSON files.
+They enable hard mods that go beyond the limits of ordinary soft modding by extending or changing the game's runtime behavior.
+DLL files provide the native plugin code, while JSON files commonly contain plugin configuration or patch definitions.

 ## Example Mods